With Treatment

 Call (855) 372-9382 for 24/7 help with treatment.

-Pottstown Comprehensive Treatment Center is a methadone treatment facility in Montgomery County, Pennsylvania.
-It is located at 301 Circle Of Progress Drive, 19464 zip.
-Pottstown Comprehensive Treatment Center provides outpatient methadone/buprenorphine or naltrexone treatment, outpatient treatment and outpatient detoxification.
-Pottstown Comprehensive Treatment Center provides suboxone prescription, naltrexone administration and buprenorphine maintenance.
-Other than methadone treatment, Pottstown Comprehensive Treatment Center offers substance use education, marital/couples counseling and HIV and AIDS education, support and counseling.
-Pottstown Comprehensive Treatment Center provides medication assisted services to women and men.
-Pottstown Comprehensive Treatment Center also supports Spanish patients for addiction treatment.
+Pottstown Comprehensive Treatment Center is a methadone clinic in Montgomery County, Pennsylvania.
+It is situated at 301 Circle Of Progress Drive, 19464 zip.
+Pottstown Comprehensive Treatment Center provides outpatient detoxification, outpatient methadone/buprenorphine or naltrexone treatment and regular outpatient treatment.
+Pottstown Comprehensive Treatment Center provides naltrexone administration, buprenorphine maintenance and suboxone prescription.
+Other than methadone treatment, Pottstown Comprehensive Treatment Center offers HIV and AIDS education, support and counseling, family counseling and marital/couples counseling.
+Pottstown Comprehensive Treatment Center provides medication-assisted services to women and men.
+Pottstown Comprehensive Treatment Center also supports Spanish patients for drug addiction treatment.

 Methadone is a long-acting opioid agonist medication that is used to treat opioid dependence.
 It works by binding to the same receptors in the brain as other opioids, such as heroin or prescription painkillers, but without producing the same euphoric high.
 This helps to reduce cravings and withdrawal symptoms, making it easier for individuals to maintain abstinence from illicit opioids.
 Methadone is typically administered as a daily oral dose under the supervision of a healthcare provider in a methadone clinic.